chiahsun/problem_solving/LeetCode/134. Gas Station/Proof.md

 It is easy to show that no solution exists if sum(d) < 0, since we pick any position as start, sum(d[start:start]) < 0 which definitly violate (*).

-Second, we show that if sum(d) >= 0, then solution exists and the algorithm follows the concept.
+Second, we show that if sum(d) >= 0, then a solution exists and the algorithm follows the concept.

 ```
 a          b     c